OpenAPI Specification v3.0.3

 Field Name Type Description

 content Map[string, Media Type Object] A map containing descriptions of potential response payloads.
-The key is a media type or media type range and the value describes it.
+The key is a media type or media type range, see [RFC7231] Appendix D, and the value describes it.
 For responses that match multiple keys, only the most specific key is applicable. e.g. text/plain overrides text/*

 links Map[string, Link Object | Reference Object] A map of operations links that can be followed from the response.
 The key of the map is a short name for the link, following the naming constraints of the names for Component Objects.